geraldsewoatsri/snake-game/README.md

 turtle module (standard with Python)

 **Setup**
-Clone the repository and run:
+Clone the repository and run: python snake_game.py

-bash
-python snake_game.py